wmk21/EVT-D-statistics-comparison/README.md

-To use the data or the script provided here and/or KUP Nextcloud, please cite these papers:
+To use the data or the script provided here and/or in KUP Nextcloud, please cite these papers:

 Kim, W. M., Blender, R., Sigl, M., Messmer, M., and Raible, C. C: Statistical characteristics of extreme daily precipitation during 1501 BCE–1849 CE in the Community Earth System Model.
 Climate of the Past Discussions, 1-38. https://doi.org/10.5194/cp-2021-61, 2021.